-- Proof of conference participation.
-This can be an email from the conference notifying you of your acceptance or you may PDF the page of the conference program with your presentation. - Advisor approval.
-This should be a PDF of an email from your advisor stating their approval of your participation.
-(Please see list above to determine if this is required.) - Dean's office approval memo.
-Sarah will send you the approved memo once it has been signed off by the dean's office. - Receipts for expenses.
-A credit card statement is not acceptable proof of purchase; please make sure you have emails from airlines with both your itinerary and payment; emailed receipts from Lyft/Uber; receipts/emails from hotels or Airbnb. - Make sure you know how much travel funding you have available.
+- Dean's office approval memo.
+Sarah will send you the approved memo once it has been signed off by the dean's office.
+It will include your advisor's approval as well as proof of conference participation. - Receipts for expenses.
+A credit card statement is not acceptable proof of purchase; please make sure you have emails from airlines with both your itinerary and payment; emailed receipts from Lyft/Uber; receipts/emails from hotels or Airbnb.
+See Appendix XI for tips on receipts. - Make sure you know how much travel funding you have available.
 If you submit a request for more funding than you have available, it will be returned to you.
 It is recommended that students keep track of their own travel balance; to confirm current available funds, contact Sarah.

 Reimbursement requests are submitted through Concur.
-Please see Appendix VII for detailed instructions on submitting your reimbursement.
+Please see Appendix X for detailed instructions on submitting your reimbursement.
 (First year domestic student reimbursements will be processed by Annenberg staff.)